 Your policy will begin on the date we receive confirmation you’ve accepted your offer, or a chosen date in the future if you’ve applied in advance.

 Policy offers can be accepted online.
-If you have a physical policy offer, you’ll need to sign and return this to us or login to MyACC for Business and accept this online.
+If you have a physical policy offer, you’ll need to sign and return this to us, or login to MyACC for Business and accept it online.

 How invoicing on CoverPlus Extra (CPX) works

 You’ll receive your first invoice once your cover is confirmed.
 Your policy will renew each year and you’ll pay an invoice for the year ahead.
 This invoice will be issued around April each year.

 We’ll send your renewal details to you yearly, to ensure you have a chance to check everything is still correct before you receive your CPX invoice.

 Each year you’ll also receive a separate invoice for your Working Safer levy.
 This happens when we receive your actual income information from Inland Revenue.
 This is a separate invoice as it is outside of the agreed level of cover for us.